 The dark shape of the little bungalow lay at the bottom of the hill.
 She wished she had put on a light or two before she left earlier in the evening.

 Leaving the Jeep at the end of the driveway, she plodded toward the front door, the dripping ice bag in one hand.
 Even though it was a beautiful summer evening and the stars were shining brightly, shadows predominated the yard around her mother’s house.
 Across the bay, only a few lights were on in homes scattered along Peterborg Peninsula.
 A breeze off the bay caressed her face.

 The front door knob turned easily, and she gave the door a shove with her body as she had done many times before.
 This time, however, the door didn’t open all the way.
-It got stuck on something just inside the door.
+It got stuck on something just inside.